danielmarschall/autosfx/Readme.md

 Special AutoRun.inf
 -------------------

     [AutoSFX]
     Operation=open			; Part of ShellExecute.
 Usually 'open' or 'runass' (e.g. for admin privilegies) FileName=AutoRun.exe		; The filename to be executed Parameters=			; Optional parameters
     Directory=			; Optional Working directory
     ShowCmd=			; (See MSDN Reference) Usually WS_NORMAL or WS_HIDE
     OpenUnzippedContent=true	; After we have opened the application, should we still show the extracted data in Windows Explorer?
 (Default behavior if not AutoRun is set)

 More information about the first 5 values: http://msdn.microsoft.com/en-us/library/bb762153(VS.85).aspx

-(C) 2010 ViaThinkSoft